uikit/uikit-site/docs/pages/background.md

 ## Position modifiers

-To alter the background position of your image — which is in the top left hand corner of the area by default, add one of the following classes.
+To alter the background position of your image — which is in the top left-hand corner of the area by default, add one of the following classes.

 | Class                          | Description                                                           |
 |:-------------------------------|:----------------------------------------------------------------------|